Jolicoeur station: Renovation and upgrade works

 In October 2019, work began to make the station universally accessible.
 To allow for the installation of elevators, the entrance building was expanded on both sides.
 As part of the project, a sculpture by Chloé Desjardins entitled Perspectives was installed on the main floor overlooking the platforms in June 2022.
 The work is inspired by the preexisting circular and triangular ceramics in the station.
 The upgrades were completed in December 2022, making Jolicoeur the 25th accessible station of the Metro, and the 6th station to be made accessible in 2022.

 Origin of the name

 This station is named for rue Jolicoeur.
 Father Jean-Moïse Jolicoeur founded the parish of Notre-Dame-du-Perpétuel-Secours in 1906; the street was renamed in his honour in 1914.

 Connecting bus routes

-There are no bus bays here and Société de transport de Montréal and RTM Roussillon (CITROUS) buses serve the station from curbside bus stops on Drake Street and Jolicoeur Street.
+There are no bus bays here and Société de transport de Montréal buses serve the station from curbside bus stops on Drake Street and Jolicoeur Street.